plexswap/Plexswap-Docs/products/pancakeswap-exchange/perpetual-trading/perpetual-trading-faq.md

 ### What is the value contribution of this new feature to the cake holders?&#x20;

 We expect this new feature to bring in a lot of new users, traders and volume.
 We want to ensure the value goes back to our CAKE token on top of offering the trading fee discount.
-20% of all trading fees from users who sign up on PancakeSwap will be converted to CAKE and burnt.
+20% of all trading fees from users who sign up on PlexSwap will be converted to CAKE and burnt.

 **And the rest of it?**&#x20;